microsoft/vscode-docs/docs/remote/ssh.md

 To get started, follow these steps:

 1. First, **configure key based authentication** on the host you plan to connect to by adding your local public SSH key to `~/.ssh/authorized_keys` on the host.
-If you are new to SSH or are running into trouble, see [here for additional information](/docs/remote/troubleshooting.md#configuring-key-based-authentication) on setting this up.
+If you are new to SSH or are running into trouble, see [Configuring key based authentication](/docs/remote/troubleshooting.md#configuring-key-based-authentication) for additional information on setting this up.
 If you followed the Azure VM tutorial, you can skip this step.

     > **Note:** If you skip this step, you will end up needing to enter your password twice due to [vscode-remote-release#642](https://github.com/microsoft/vscode-remote-release/issues/642).
 Also note that PuTTY for Windows is not a [supported client](/docs/remote/troubleshooting.md#installing-a-supported-ssh-client), but you can [convert your PuTTYGen keys](/docs/remote/troubleshooting.md#reusing-a-key-generated-in-puttygen).